losrobbos/react-native-guide/README.md

 There is another very common technique for exchanging tokens in the web using "HTTP headers".
 It is actually quite straight-forward.

-Here some resources where you can check how to do Auth between Frontend & API using headers:
+Following some resources where you can check how to do Auth between Frontend & API using headers.

-Authentication without cookies from React native to API:
+### Authentication without cookies from React native to API

 Backend Login => function loginUser => send token directly in BODY (no cookie attaching): https://github.com/losrobbos/todo-backend/blob/master/controllers/usersController.js